-If you need a campground with water, electricity, dump, and other amenities we can recommend Rising River RV Park in Roseburg.
-It is a is a friendly, family run park on the bank above the Umpqua River.
-Book it here.
+If you need a campground with water, electricity, a dump, and other amenities, we recommend Rising River RV Park in Roseburg.
+It is a friendly, family-run park on the bank above the Umpqua River.

 Another one is a Seven Feathers RV Resort in Canyonville.
-They offers dining, wine tasting tours, spa, pool.
-You can reserve a place directly on the camp website.
+They offer dining, wine-tasting tours, a spa, pool.

 Another great camping is Diamond Lake.

 Are you a fan of natural hot pools like us?
 Would you like to experience more hot springs?
 We like to immerse ourselves in their water, especially during the colder months.
 We often arrange our road trips in such a way as to reach as many hot springs as possible.
 So, if you like hot springs too, we recommend the following books, which contain maps and detailed descriptions of directions that will help you get to the real hidden gems of Oregon’s forests and a desert.
 These books help us plan our road trips.

 So, Touring Hot Springs Washington and Oregon is a must-have for hot springs fans.
 It featured over forty of the best hot springs in the Pacific Northwest remote wilderness hot springs and spas.
 You will find detailed directions, maps, and descriptions of each hot pool.